5e-bits/5e-srd-api/README.md

 Public facing API documentation lives [here.](https://www.dnd5eapi.co/docs)

-We use [RapiDoc](https://mrin9.github.io/RapiDoc/index.html) to create the documentation UI from a bundled single file OpenAPI definition created as part of the `npm run build` task.
+The [docs repository](https://github.com/5e-bits/docs) contains the source for the public facing API documentation.
+It uses [Docusaurus](https://docusaurus.io/) to generate the site from a bundled OpenAPI spec.

-Additional details and information on working with the documentation can be found in the `/swagger` directory's [README](src/swagger/README.md).
+More details on working with the OpenAPI spec can be found in the [`src/swagger`](src/swagger/) directory's [README](src/swagger/README.md).

 ## Contributing